jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### command

-A string containing the command that the generator will spawn or a function that takes one argument, `params` (an object containing information about the current editor status) and returns a command string.
+A string containing the command that the generator will spawn or a function that takes one argument, a `params` table, and returns a command string.

 If `command` is a function, it will run once when the generator first runs and keep the same return value as long as the same Neovim instance is running,